SQream/sqream_docs/reference/sql/sql_functions/scalar_functions/string/charindex.rst

    * - ``haystack_string_expr``
      - String to search within
    * - ``start_location``
      - An integer at which the search starts.
-This value is optinoal and when not supplied, the search starts at the beggining of ``needle_string_expr``
+This value is optional and when not supplied, the search starts at the beggining of ``needle_string_expr``

 Returns
 ============